GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 ### Aborting the message {: #aborting }

-In case the user manually enters an OTP and submit the form, you can cancel the `get()` call by using an `AbortController` instance in the [`options` object](https://developer.mozilla.org/docs/Web/API/CredentialsContainer/get#Parameters).
+In case the user manually enters an OTP and submits the form, you can cancel the `get()` call by using an `AbortController` instance in the [`options` object](https://developer.mozilla.org/docs/Web/API/CredentialsContainer/get#Parameters).